ceonmintoh/php-src/CONTRIBUTING.md

 # Contributing to PHP

-Anybody who programs in PHP can be a contributing member of the community that develops and deploys it; the task of deploying PHP, documentation and associated websites is a never-ending one.
-With every release or release candidate comes a wave of work, which takes a lot of organization and co-ordination.
+Anybody who programs in PHP can be a contributing member of the community that develops and deploys it; the task of deploying PHP, it documentation and associated websites is a never-ending one.
+With every release or release candidate comes a wave of work, which takes a lot of time, organization and co-ordination.

 You don't need any special access to download, build, debug and begin submitting PHP or PECL code, tests or documentation.
 Once you've followed this guide and